ephes/fastdeploy/docs/auth.md

 The deployment process, which is completely separate from the application server, is provided with a deployment token via its environment.
-The deployment process is now able to use its token to create an finish deployment steps for the deployment it is running via the `/steps` endpoint.
+The deployment process is now able to use its token to send back information about steps to process and finish the running deployment.

 ## Config Token